 How to improve gut health (and, in turn, your skin)

 So how do you help keep the balance in your gut?
 With a healthy, diverse diet.

 A healthy diet includes probiotics and prebiotics (food for probiotics).
 Prebiotics are high-fiber foods, such as vegetables, whole grains, nuts, seeds and fruits.
 Probiotics are fermented foods, which have “good” bacteria that benefit your gut, brain and skin!
 Probiotics can be found in yogurt, kimchi, kefir, sauerkraut, miso, kombucha and pickles.
 Polyphenol-rich foods, such as cocoa, green tea and olive oil, can also increase healthy gut bacteria levels.

 Avoid foods that are rich in refined carbohydrates, like white bread, white flour, white rice, pastries, sweets and artificial sweeteners.
 And one additional tip: getting more sleep can also improve gut health.

-RELATED READ: Truth or Myth: Does Chocolate Really Cause Acne?
+RELATED READ: Fact or Myth: Does Chocolate Really Cause Acne?